|

 indicating that the CLASSIF1 algorithm has identified a

-suitable discriminatory data pattern of thrombocyte parameters.
+suitable discriminativ data peattern of thrombocyte parameters.

 (fig.7).

-significantly different between normal individuals and
+The selected parameters are statistically significantly different between normal individuals and myocardial risk patients (fig.8).

 - The principle of data pattern classification